 5. Opryland/Music Valley: Best Area for Families

-Opryland and the surrounding Music Valley feel very much like a theme park dedicated to country music, and the neighborhood is where to stay in Nashville with kids since you can enjoy plenty of family-friendly venues without having to travel too far from your accommodations.
+Opryland and the surrounding Music Valley feel like a theme park dedicated to country music, and the neighborhood is where to stay in Nashville with kids since you can enjoy plenty of family-friendly venues without traveling too far from your accommodations.
 No visit to Nashville is complete without an afternoon spent at the Grand Ole Opry, as well as the restaurants and country-themed attractions throughout the area.

-Some of the kid-friendly attractions near Opryland include Madame Tussauds Nashville, the Texas Troubadour Theater, and Cooter’s Nashville, which is a museum dedicated to the classic television series The Dukes of Hazzard.
-You can also fill your day with a tour of Two Rivers Mansion, which is an incredible home built in the Antebellum Period of the 19th century.
+Some kid-friendly attractions near Opryland include Madame Tussauds Nashville, the Texas Troubadour Theater, and Cooter’s Nashville, a museum dedicated to the classic television series The Dukes of Hazzard.
+You can also fill your day with a tour of Two Rivers Mansion, an incredible home built in the Antebellum Period of the 19th century.
 Here’s a summary of the best things to do in the Opryland/Music Valley area:

 - Visit the Grand Ole Opry